Taiko and the rhythm of Japanese

 This worksheet gives the names of cities around Australia in English.
 Students can search for the Japanese versions of the names as a research activity before completing the task.
 Students can discover new ways of writing English sounds in katakana such as in ダーウィン.

-Created by Naoko Takatsuka, Yasuhiro Nakagawa, Tomoko Semba (2016 Jul)
+Resource created by Naoko Takatsuka, Yasuhiro Nakagawa, Tomoko Semba (July 2016).